jokijen/algolabra/documents/TESTING.md

 A continuous integration (CI) workflow for testing is implemented with GitHub Actions (GHA).
 The workflow tasks are defined in test.yml.
 First steps perform the build, after which the tests are run, a coverage report is generated, and the report is uploaded to Codecov.

-The coverage report can be found on [Codecov]( https://app.codecov.io/gh/jokijen/algolabra).
+The coverage report can be found on [Codecov](https://app.codecov.io/gh/jokijen/algolabra).

 ## Running the tests

-Instructions for running the tests can be found in the document [USAGE.md]( ./documents/USAGE.md).
+Instructions for running the tests can be found in the document [USAGE.md](./documents/USAGE.md)